 Ensuring that our farming practices don’t interfere with the surrounding habitat and watershed is crucial to the long term health of our vineyards.
 Several years ago we undertook a major habitat restoration of Chase Creek, a long and winding tributary of the Napa River that runs through our S.L.V. and FAY Vineyards.
 By laying down rock, preserving old growth trees, removing non-native plants and replanting with native species, we were able to reduce erosion, restore water flow and create a thriving environment for raptors, hawks, owls and other wildlife.
 And because healthy ecosystems radiate outwards, there is a direct correlation between the vibrancy of the watershed and the vitality of our vineyards.

-Water is a precious natural resource, particularly in our dry, Mediterranean climate.
+Water is a precious natural resource, particularly in the Napa Valley's dry, Mediterranean climate.
 Through an agreement with the nearby town of Yountville, Stag’s Leap Wine Cellars is able to use reclaimed and recycled water for our vineyard needs, but we also carefully monitor our water use in the winery.